 Active trading in a Roth IRA offers a unique combination of tax-free growth and flexibility, but the lack of margin requires smarter, more adaptive tools.
 Using inverse ETFs, guided by Tickeron’s AI-powered trading systems, allows investors to stay active, minimize risk, and keep their portfolios stable through any market condition — all while enjoying the unbeatable advantage of tax-free returns for life.

-The Moving Average Convergence Divergence Histogram (MACD) for SPY turned negative on October 09, 2025.
-This could be a sign that the stock is set to turn lower in the coming weeks.
-Traders may want to sell the stock or buy put options.
-Tickeron's A.I.dvisor looked at 53 similar instances when the indicator turned negative.
-In of the 53 cases the stock turned lower in the days that followed.
-This puts the odds of success at .
+SPY saw its Moving Average Convergence Divergence Histogram (MACD) turn negative on November 05, 2025.
+This is a bearish signal that suggests the stock could decline going forward.
+Tickeron's A.I.dvisor looked at 53 instances where the indicator turned negative.
+In of the 53 cases the stock moved lower in the days that followed.
+This puts the odds of a downward move at .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where SPY declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .